 The Marjorie Barrick Museum (the Barrick), formerly the Marjorie Barrick Museum of Natural History, is a well-known venue for engaging exhibitions and events.
 Founded in 1969 and located at the heart of UNLV, the Barrick promotes engagement with the visual arts among a broad community including UNLV students, faculty, and staff; the greater Las Vegas community; and the national and international art community.
 In December 2011, the Barrick joined the UNLV College of Fine Arts and became the anchor of the Galleries at UNLV.
-The six galleries and one museum that make up the Galleries are each entities in their own right linked through a common mission and common administration.
+The five galleries and one museum that make up UNLV Galleries are each entities in their own right linked through a common administration.

 - Donna Beam Fine Arts Gallery

 - The Jessie Metcalf Gallery in the Richard Tam Alumni Center